My bank no longer gives out deposit slips. What do i do?

 Once your application has been considered by the Net Proceeds Committee, you should hear from us within 5–10 working days.
 If your grant has been approved, you will receive a confirmation remittance advice by mail.
 If it has been declined you will receive a letter advising you of the outcome.

 Your organisation may use a professional fundraiser, but they must be paid a previously agreed flat fee or hourly rate.
 This is paid irrespective of the outcome of your grant application.
 If another remuneration arrangement has been made by your fundraiser, you must disclose this to us.
 NO PORTION of grant funding received may be used to pay a commission or success fee to the fundraiser.
 All funding received from Pub Charity Limited must be used for the purpose granted by the Pub Charity Limited Net Proceeds Committee.

 When will we get the money?

-Funds for approved donations are direct credited into the account you provided with your application within a week of the Net Proceeds Committee meeting that considered the application.
+Funds for approved grants are direct credited into the account you provided with your application by the 10 of the month after the month in which you applied.